Friday, June 28, 2024

 The announcement in the "Argus" of Saturday last of the death of William Lees McClure, at Whiston, England, on 3rd July, recalls the fact that about 1922, following the death of his wife, he left Australia to take over property in England left him by his brother, and he was accompanied by his daughter, Flora.
 Many of us have pleasant recollections of her sojourn in this district, as she was beloved by both pupils and parents when she taught in the Balliang East school prior to 1922.
 She corresponded fairly regularly with a few of her pupils and the last heard of her was that she was travelling with her father in Italy.
 She has one brother in Australia.
 Over the period of years she has never been forgotten and these notes have been written to acquaint her many friends of her sad loss.
 (18)

 William of The Lathams, Whiston, Lancashire left an estate of £6800 in England.
 His second wife, Ellen Myfanwy McClure and his daughter Flora were executors.
-Flora, who never married, died in Whiston, on April 4, 1951 and is buried in a family grave in the St Nicholas Churchyard, Whiston with her father, great parents and other relatives.
+Flora, who never married, died in Whiston, on April 4, 1951 and is buried in a family grave in the St Nicholas Churchyard, Whiston with her father, great-grandparents and other relatives.
 (19)

 Thomas taught at various schools in Victoria throughout his working life, including Dartmoor, Ensay, Werribee South, Macedon and Epping.
 He married Eileen Weston in 1937 and died on July 28, 1972, aged 78.
 (20)